Costa Rica national rugby union team: Recent squad

 In December 2012, Costa Rica played in the newly created CONSUR C tournament.
 They won this tournament, beating Guatemala by 37 to 10, Ecuador by 33 to 8 and El Salvador by 57 to 3.

-This unprecedented achievement was the result a hardworking staff and a 5 months preparation during which more than 100 players were called for trials.
-Coach Francisco José "El Gordo Secret" Galarreta Apaestegui and his manager Wadya "Dr. Evil" Sauma put up a team united by personal sacrifice, friendship and a common dream that lead them into victory.
-The 2012 Costa Rican rugby union team demonstrated the country's rugby at its best, displaying some players from every union.
+Following this achievement a staff and a five months preparation were called for trials.
+Coach Francisco José "El Gordo Secret" Galarreta Apaestegui and his manager Wadya "Dr. Evil" Sauma assembled the squad that lead them into victory.
+The 2012 Costa Rican rugby union team demonstrated the country's rugby at its best, included players representing rugby unions from across the country.

 The 2012 CONSUR C 25-player squad: